 This is also the reason why Hollywood is this old power structure that has refused to change its ways.
 They are creating for audiences.
 They do all these marketing and analytical things to mold their films into something they think the audiences want, so they can make money (coming from a random company trying to sell you their indie film/shirt/hat).
 It seems outdated like they're trying to create an algorithm to make a film that will be the most beneficial to them financially.
 Now, some might say that it's called "Show Business" for a reason.
 You can't have the show without the business and I get that, but I also feel that it's just inauthentic.
 Do we really want a phase 4 or phase 5 or whatever phase they're on from Marvel?
 They all just feel the same to me.
 Granted, I really liked Zach Snyder's Justice League.
 I thought he knocked it out of the park.
-The powers that be should have put that out there to start, but it didn't follow their "formula".
+The powers that be should have put that out there to start, but it didn't follow their formula.
 Like this is how you should make a film to make the most money, when in reality, it should have been to make the most authentic film that you can.